qcastel/github-actions-maven-release/README.md

 ### JDK version

 You may want to compile your project with a specific JDK version.
-You will need to specify the JAVa_HOME variable with the according value.
+You will need to specify the JAVA_HOME variable with the according value.
 If you need a specific jdk version that is not in the list, please raise an issue in this github action to request it.

 #### JDK 8